openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 * Upload the image directly to glance from the URL (long running)
 * Store the URL, image ID and volume ID in server metadata properties `sushy-tools-image-url`, `sushy-tools-import-image`, `sushy-tools-volume`
-* Create and attach a new volume the same size as the root disk
+* Create and attach a new volume with the same size as the root disk
 * Rebuild the server with the image, replacing the contents of the root disk
 * Delete the image